 Important note about quartz dishes: each quartz dish is available with polished or rough stones.
 The polished stones have been tumbled for 4 weeks.
 The rough stones are only tumbled for around 24 hours--just long enough to buff off the extremely sharp edges.

-"Bower bird" Dishes-Are you familiar with the bower bird?
+"Bower bird" Dishes from the Mediterranean-Are you familiar with the bower bird?
 Native to Australia and Papua New Guinea, the male builds these elaborate and colorful structures to court a mate.
 Each structure contains twigs and bits of collected items (shells, stones, glass, plastic etc).
 They're beautiful.
 If I were to have a spirit animal, it would be the bowerbird.

 I wanted to find a use for all these found objects so I have transformed them into beautiful and functional resin soap dishes.
 Each is completely unique but primarily contain beach stones, tile chips, sea glass, and occasional trinkets.
 They all contain an engraved stone with the word Discover; a reminder to us all to keep our eyes and hearts open to the beauty in small things.